hdeadman/strapi-cas-example/README.md

 - Host URI(subdomain): `localhost:8443/cas`
 3. Leave redirect URLs alone and click Save.

-Normally you would access a CAS authenticated app and login so that when you hit strapi via XHR you would already be logged in and CAS SSO would log you in to strapi.
-In this example we just hit the `http://localhost:1337/connect/cas` endpoint in strapi, login to CAS and see the JWT token that an app would send to strapi on subsequent requests as an HTTP header.
+Normally you would access a CAS authenticated app and login so that when you hit strapi's login endpoint via XHR you would already be logged in and CAS SSO would log you in to strapi.
+In this example we just hit the `http://localhost:1337/connect/cas` endpoint in strapi, login to CAS, and see the JWT token that an app would send to strapi on subsequent requests as an HTTP `Authorization` header.

 1. Browse to http://localhost:1337/connect/cas